Spoon Artist. Salary: $14,400 or less

 You watched a YouTube tutorial on building a backyard forge out of household items.
 You managed to make and sell a few hundred bracelets made from spoons before forging one to your foot.
 Maybe you shouldn't have worn sandals, but that's something to think about in the ER.

 You're a blacksmith at a historic park, which means you're part of the act when kids come in for tours.
 It sure isn't stress-free, though.
 Kids are running between you and the anvil.
-Someone has lit a firecracker using the steel at the end of your tongs.
+Someone's just lit a firecracker using the steel at the end of your tongs.
 If this keeps up, you're going to need to forge a pacemaker.

-You have set up your own studio.
-The local historic society has commissioned you to do some work for them, your forge has been hot, hot, hot.
+You've set up your own studio.
+After the local historic society commissioned you to do some work for them, your forge has been hot, hot, hot.
 Clients are pouring in like molten steel, and you're raking in the cash.

-You are a nationally famous blacksmith—at least among those who read Blacksmithing Monthly.
+You're a nationally famous blacksmith—at least among those who read Blacksmithing Monthly.
 Your wrought ironwork is the best there is, bar none.
-A documentary crew is over at your studio filming you masterfully forge a decorative sculpture.
-You don't like anyone watching you work, but at least it's better than those rug rats at the historic park you where you used to spend your summers.
+A documentary crew is over at your studio filming as you masterfully forge a decorative sculpture.
+You don't like anyone watching you work, but at least it's better than those rugrats at the historic park where you used to spend your summers.